microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 2. `cd responsible-ai-toolbox`
 3. `yarn install`
 4. `yarn build`
 5. To execute tests run `yarn e2eall`.
 Sometimes it is preferable to watch the execution and select only individual test cases.
-This is possible using `yarn e2e --watch`
+This is possible using `yarn e2e --watch`.

 cypress window will open locally - select test file to run the tests